- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 Insurance costs can vary depending on where you live.
 An affordable policy for someone in one area might be more expensive for someone living elsewhere.

-As a result, people living in higher-risk neighborhoods of Arkansas have to pay more than those living where the risks are lower.
+As a result, residents in higher-risk neighborhoods in Arkansas pay more for premiums than those in lower-risk areas.

 Use our simple tool to see how much you’ll have to pay for car insurance.
 Just type in your ZIP code, and you’ll get quotes for different coverage options quickly.